 Bosanske hurmašice can often be seen during important religious holidays, such as Ramadan Bayram, where they are most welcome after a trying month of fasting.
 However, they are not strictly tied to such festivals and can be thankfully be made freely throughout the year.

-Uštipci are fried dough balls that can be both sweet or savory and are popular throughout the Balkans.
+Uštipci are fried dough balls that can be both sweet or savory and are popular throughout other Balkan countries.
 In Bosnia, they are predominantly a savory snack served alongside meat dishes or with a creamy spread.
 However, it is not uncommon to find sweet ones in Bosnia, either.

 Sadly, the tradition is rapidly disappearing.
 But if you manage to get your hands on some (or help bring it back by making some yourself), you can be sure that they’ll melt in your mouth!

-There are different variations of Gurabija all across the Balkans, with each country giving its recipe a distinct twist.
-These flat, round shortbread cookies in Bosnia are often flavored with lemon zest, vanilla, dried fruits, and nuts, then decorated using a fork or a knife.
+There are different variations of Gurabija across the Balkans, with each country giving its recipe a distinct twist.
+These flat, round shortbread cookies in Bosnia are often flavored with lemon zest, vanilla, dried fruits, and nuts and then decorated using a fork or a knife.
 But the authentic Bosnian twist is that each cookie has a sugar cube pressed into its center before baking.

 In the Bosnian city of Tuzla, there is another variation.
 The Gurabijas are flavored with apple “pekmez” – boiled apple juice.
 This alternative preparation is indicative of Bosnian Muslims, though the Tuzla Gurabijas are favored by both Bosnian Muslims and Christians alike.

 America may be famous for its apple pie, but the Bosnian dessert Jabukovača is even more sumptuous.
+These sweet, syrupy pastries are made with filo dough, but they are stuffed with chopped apples, vanilla, and walnuts this time.
 Jabukovača originated in Bosnia’s capital city of Sarajevo and is relatively similar to baklava.
-These sweet, syrupy pastries are made with filo dough, though this time, they are stuffed with chopped apples, vanilla, and walnuts.

 For an extra layer of decadence, Jabukovača is served in slices doused in sherbet made from sugar (naturally), honey, and lemon juice.
 Delicious!